All the ‘Bridgerton’ houses and where to find them in real life

 Now home to the Wernher Collection, the 300-year-old Georgian mansion has about 700 museum items on display across 12 rooms.

-The impressive collection includes priceless items ranging from Renaissance jewelry to medieval, Byzantine and Renaissance ivories, enamels, bronzes, as well as tapestries and furniture, so there’s much more to see than just a familiar exterior.
+The impressive collection includes priceless items ranging from Renaissance jewelry to medieval, Byzantine and Renaissance ivories, enamels, and bronzes, as well as tapestries and furniture, so there’s much more to see than just a familiar exterior.
 There’s also a beautiful rose garden behind it.

 Aubrey Hall, the Bridgerton country house